 Researchers at the department of Biomedical Engineering combine basic science (how) with engineering (how to).
 They investigate, develop and apply engineering principles and tools to unravel the pathophysiology of diseases and enhance diagnostics, intervention and treatment.

-The research comprises eleven groups ordered in three clusters:
+The research comprises twelve groups ordered in three clusters:

 - Chemical Biology

 Besides the specialism of each group, interdisciplinary research between the groups has been realized in the three thematic programs:

 Work in the Regenerative Medicine theme applies tissue engineering, stem cell therapy, medical devices and other techniques to repair damaged or diseased tissues and organs.

 In the Molecular Imaging theme, the disciplines molecular biology and in vivo imaging are united with the aim of designing, fabricating and using specific biomarkers for:

 - visualization of cellular function and molecular process in living organisms without perturbing them